toydotgame/learning-php/README.md

 SELECT * FROM student_details WHERE id LIKE "<student number>";
 ```
 #### Windows:
-Navigate to `localhost:81/phpmyadmin` and find _student\_details_ on the left column.
-Click on that and view entries in the right.
+Navigate to `localhost:80/phpmyadmin` and find the _student\_details_ table (under the _learning_ database) in the left column.
+Click on that and view database entries on the right.